Light to moderate rainfall in parts of Uttar Pradesh | Science-Environment

 - India

-Light to moderate rainfall and thundershowers occurred at a few places in Uttar Pradesh on Saturday, with heavy downpour at isolated places in the eastern part of the state.
+Light to moderate rains occurred at a few places over eastern Uttar Pradesh and at isolated places in western part of the state during the past 24 hours, the MeT Department said on Tuesday.

-Thunderstorms accompanied with lightning were witnessed in some parts, the meteorological department office said in a bulletin.

-It said rainfall was recorded in Banda, Sonbhadra, Mirzapur, Badaun, Mahoba, Unnao and Etah.
+Rainfall was recorded in Gorakhpur, Mainpuri, Gonda, Sitapur, Barabanki, Lalitpur, Bijnor, Kannauj, Ballia, Shrawasti, Siddharthnagar and Shahjahanpur, it said.

-The highest temperature in the state was recorded in Allahabad (37.4 degrees Celsius) and the lowest in Etawah (21.6 degrees celsius), the Met said.
+The highest maximum temperature over the state at 36.7 degrees celsius was recorded in Agra and the lowest minimum temperature was recorded in Fatehgarh at 18.1 degrees celsius.

-It said rainfall and thundershowers are very likely at a few places in the state on Sunday with heavy downpour at isolated places in the western part.
+The weather office said thundershowers are very likely at most places over the state on Wednesday and warned that thunderstorms accompanied with lightning are very likely at isolated places over the state.

-The weather office also warned of thunderstorm accompanied with lightning at isolated places.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)